sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 ### Wire Size

 First, I compared the serialized payload size of each configuration.
-Since Protobuf is widely recognized as a highly compact binary protocol, developers often assume that even unstructured dynamic payloads utilizing `google.protobuf.Value` will naturally be smaller on the wire than standard JSON.
+Because Protobuf is famous for being compact, developers often assume even unstructured dynamic payloads using `google.protobuf.Value` will be smaller than standard JSON.
 Measuring serialized byte sizes is a straightforward test that yields definitive, objective results.

 *Note: These measurements reflect raw serialized payload size before transport-level compression.
 Systems using gzip or zstd may observe different relative wire sizes.
 Repeated JSON keys compress extremely well, though Protobuf map entries and repeated keys also benefit heavily from transport compression.*